The experts shaping our vision, upholding our legacy, and ensuring our excellence

 Previous professional and board positions include the Ontario Public Service Executive Development Committee and Public Service Commission, Vice Chair of the Ontario Capital Growth Corporation Board, a member of the Executive Committee of the Toronto Financial Services Alliance Board and a member of the National Research Council for Emerging Technologies.

 Ms. Tilford was recognized as one of Canada's Top 100 Most Powerful Women in 2014 by the Women's Executive Network.
-She is a member of the Institute of Corporate Directors and is a graduate of the Institute’s Director Education course.
+She is a member of the Institute of Corporate Directors and is a graduate of the Institute’s Director Education course at the University of Toronto’s Rotman School of Business.
 Wendy is currently a board member of the Technical Standards and Safety Authority.

-She was elected to the CSA Group Board of Directors in 2015 and is a member of the Human Resources & Compensation Committee.
+She was elected to the CSA Group Board of Directors in 2015 and is a member of the Audit, Finance and Risk Committee and a former member of the Human Resources Compensation Committee.

 Originating from Placentia, Newfoundland and Labrador, Ms. Whelan is principal shareholder and Chief Executive Officer of Seafair Capital, a growth-focused company with investments in community and behavioural health, wellness and safety.
 Guided by the core values of integrity, entrepreneurship, community, action, and fun, the Seafair team aims to ‘do well while doing good.’